 I have always been fascinated by iconic images: Masonic symbols, the attributes of saints, Tarot and Loteria cards, illustrations from children’s encyclopedias, rebuses, pictographs, pictorial elements that ‘read’ at a glance, punch above their weight – yet remain ambiguous.
 What does a pictograph of a knife ‘mean’?
-It might mean one thing to a wood carver, something else to a cook, one thing to a woman in Kampala and something very different to a boy in Taiwan.
-What is a ladder?
+It might mean one thing to a wood carver, something else to a cook or a butcher, something else entirely to a metalworker or an outdoorsman.
+What’s a ladder?
 What’s with the dog?
 Elemental images like this insist that they ‘mean’ something , and they do – but not the same thing to all of us.

-For me a picture is successful when it becomes more than the sum of its parts, when it suddenly becomes a mystery even (or especially) to me.
-That’s what I work for.
-I work to make pictures that are compelling yet unresolvable.
+That’s the point.
+For me a picture is successful when it becomes stranger than the sum of its parts, at precisely that moment when it becomes a mystery to me.
+That’s what I work for – I work to make pictures that are compelling but unresolvable.

 “You see, I look at my paintings, speculate about them.
 They baffle me, too.
 That’s all I’m painting for.” – Philip Guston